jellyfin-archive/jellyfin-docs/general/server/plugins/addons.md

 ### Jellyfin_HA

 #### Description
-For All you smart home Jellyfin users Jellyfin HA is a good way to monitor start and start and configure your media server from Home Assistant.
+For all you smart home Jellyfin users, Jellyfin HA enables you to use your media server with Home Assistant integration.

 **Link:**